Colpack20/CS362-004-U2018/projects/reedkyl/dominion/READM.md

-run make all #To compile the dominion code run ./playdom 30 # to run playdom code
+run make unittestresults.out to compile and run the program
+then use vim unittestresults.out to view the results